NO FEES UNTIL WE WIN

 As the demand for having food delivered right to your door has gone up, especially during the pandemic, so has the demand for food delivery drivers.
 Just like the ridesharing business, companies, such as Postmates, have attracted millions of drivers across the country to work for them to deliver food.
-Postmates is the most popular food delivery service in Los Angeles, followed by DoorDash and Grubhub.
+Postmates is one of the most popular food delivery services in California, followed by DoorDash and Grubhub.

 According to data collected by Second Measure, meal delivery services saw year-over-year growth of 20 percent collectively through the end of June 2021.
 Millions of people turned to meal delivery services once the pandemic became more apparent.
 The demand for food delivery drivers began to increase.